Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 ### Advisor
 Robin Khanna (R.Khanna@stud.uni-heidelberg.de)

-# 🔀 Cloning the git repository
+# 🔀 Cloning the Git Repository
 It's a prerequisite to have a working installation of [Git Large File Storage](https://git-lfs.com) (LFS).
 Embeddings and chunked text are for example syncronized via LFS.
 Follow the appropriate installation procedure for your machine.
 Afterwards cloning proceeds in the standard way.

 # 🛠️ Installation